KQM-git/TCL/general-mechanics/bugs.md

 # Bugs

 {% hint style="info" %}
 This page is for bugs, meaning they could get fixed by Mihoyo at any time.
-If you find that a bug has been patched out, but is still on this page, go to [\#server•site•feedback](https://discord.gg/keqing) on the KQM discord.
+If you find that a bug has been patched out, but is still on this page, go to [\#website-feedback](https://discord.gg/keqing) on the KQM Discord.
 {% endhint %}

 ## Abyss